pawelc/docs/toread_ml.md

 1986 - The Arithmetic of Differentiation
 1990 - Acceleration of Stochastic Approximation by Averaging 1993 - A user's guide to tabu search
-1997 - On bias, variance, 0/1 - loss, and the curse-of-dimensionality
-1999 - Nonlinear independent component analysis: Existence and uniqueness results 2005 - Triangular transformations of measures
+1993 - Maximum likelihood estimation via the ECM algorithm: A general framework 1997 - On bias, variance, 0/1 - loss, and the curse-of-dimensionality 1999 - Nonlinear independent component analysis: Existence and uniqueness results 2005 - Triangular transformations of measures